 Widower Joseph Orr’s case involving his wife, Sharyn Orr of Louisiana, was the focus of the second federal bellwether trial, which took place in June 2017.

 Sharyn Orr died in May 2015 after taking Xarelto.
 Orr said drug companies were responsible for his wife’s death from hemorrhagic stroke (bleeding on the brain).
 She was in a coma for 10 days before she died.

 The jury sided with Janssen and Bayer.

 The third federal bellwether trial took place in Mississippi in August 2017.
-Plaintiff Dora Mingo developed deep vein thrombosis after hip surgery.
+Plaintiff Dora Mingo had developed deep vein thrombosis after hip surgery.
 Doctors prescribed her Xarelto.

 Mingo blamed the blood thinner for gastrointestinal bleeding and acute blood loss.
-Her lawsuit alleges her doctor would have acted differently had the drug companies provided adequate instructions.
+Her lawsuit alleges that her doctor would have acted differently had the drug companies provided adequate instructions.
 The jury sided with Bayer and J&J.

-Mingo asked the court for a new trial, claiming information in a new study by Bayer scientists renders key defense testimony misleading and supports Mingo’s position on a key issue.
-Mingo argued the information directly contradicts Bayer’s testimony that the anticoagulant effects of Xarelto can’t be monitored via standard laboratory testing.
+Mingo asked the court for a new trial, claiming that information in a new study by Bayer scientists renders key defense testimony misleading and supports Mingo’s position on a key issue.
+Mingo said the information directly contradicts Bayer’s testimony that the anticoagulant effects of Xarelto can’t be monitored via standard laboratory testing.
 The court denied Mingo’s motion.